Who is the God of the Bible? (Y1.T1.D2)

-This is the third post in the Mosaic Bible read-through, and I haven’t formally introduced you to God.
+Thanks for continuing in the Mosaic Bible read-through.
+Today I'd like to formally introduced you to God.

 Writing that sentence makes me nervous.
 How can I presume to present someone beyond description?
 Maybe I should start by introducing myself.